Tampa Bay is home to the largest man-made lagoon in the US

-PASCO COUNTY, Fla. — Tampa Bay area families can now grab their swimsuits and sunscreen and head over to the country's largest man-made lagoon that is now open.
+PASCO COUNTY, Fla. — Tampa Bay-area families can grab their swimsuits and sunscreen and head over to the country's largest man-made lagoon that is now open.

 Mirada Lagoon in Pasco County boasts 15 acres of crystal-clear water with plenty of space to swim, chairs for lounging, a water slide, and access to a swim-up bar all with that beach-like feeling.
 Oh, and we can't forget the splash zone where kids can find a fun jungle gym to cool off.

 The lagoon is located at 1 Mirada Blvd. in San Antonio, Florida.
-It's been open tot the community, but now is open to the public.
+It's been open to the community but now is open to the public.
 Before you head over, plan your day based on what you're looking for.

 Premium loungers with an umbrella for 21 and older range from $40 to $50.
 Adults over 21 can also opt in for the different Cabana Cove rentals.
 Beach day beds and beach loungers are also available for all ages starting at $40.